 What causes a lateral pelvic tilt?

-The simple answer is that a lateral pelvic tilt is caused by tight muscles on one or both sides of the pelvis.
+The simple answer is that a lateral pelvic tilt is caused by an underlying neuromuscular pattern that leads to tight muscles on one or both sides of the pelvis.
 These tight muscles hold the pelvis in a tilted position.

 In a laterally tilted position, the pelvis assumes a position where one side appears higher than the other.